What is the issue?

 An updated and strengthened action plan

-The government must update and strengthen the Building the Right Support Action plan and targets as a matter of urgency, as the current targets are out of date.
+The new government needs to update and strengthen the Building the Right Support Action plan and targets as a matter of urgency, as the current targets are out of date.
 In particular, the plan must tackle the ongoing inappropriate detention of people with a learning disability and autistic people and the shocking lengths of stay.
 It must also address the huge variation in progress between local areas in reducing the number of inpatients with a learning disability and/or autistic people.

 The right support in the community

-The government published a clear model in 2015 for the support and services that should be in place in all local areas.
-The government must ensure that local areas develop the right community support- without this the human rights scandal will continue.
+The last government published a clear model in 2015 for the support and services that should be in place in all local areas.
+The new government must ensure that local areas develop the right community support- without this the human rights scandal will continue.
 We need urgent investment in community support, with a real focus on early intervention and prevention.
-Like anyone else, people with a learning disability and/or autistic people should be able to live life in the community with the right support and suitable housing, close to family and friends.
+Like anyone else, people with a learning disability and autistic people should be able to live life in the community with the right support and suitable housing, close to family and friends.

-Reform of the Mental Health Act
+A reform of the Mental Health Act

 Find out the progress in your local area

-The Government target was that by the end of March 2024 there would be no more than 30 adults with a learning disability and/or autism in mental health hospitals per million adults who live in a local area.
+The last government's target was that by the end of March 2024 there would be no more than 30 adults with a learning disability and/or autism in mental health hospitals per million adults who live in a local area.
 Click on the map to find out if your local area has met the target.

 White space

-71% of local areas aren’t meeting the required level.
+74% of local areas aren’t meeting the required level.
 This is unacceptable.

 White space